Avoid the trans fats, limit the saturated fats, and replace with essential polyunsaturated fats

 All fats have a similar chemical structure: a chain of carbon atoms bonded to hydrogen atoms.
 What makes one fat different from another is the length and shape of the carbon chain and the number of hydrogen atoms connected to the carbon atoms.
 Seemingly slight differences in structure translate into crucial differences in form and function.

 Early in the 20th century, trans fats were found mainly in solid margarines and vegetable shortening.
 As food makers learned new ways to use partially hydrogenated vegetable oils, they began appearing in everything from commercial cookies and pastries to fast-food French fries.
+Trans fats are now banned in the U.S. and many other countries.

 Eating foods rich in trans fats increases the amount of harmful LDL cholesterol in the bloodstream and reduces the amount of beneficial HDL cholesterol.
 Trans fats create inflammation, which is linked to heart disease, stroke, diabetes, and other chronic conditions.
 They contribute to insulin resistance, which increases the risk of developing type 2 diabetes.
 Even small amounts of trans fats can harm health: for every 2% of calories from trans fat consumed daily, the risk of heart disease rises by 23%.